-We have deferred further development of Vicineum, for the treatment of squamous cell carcinoma of the head and neck (SCCHN), and VB6-845d in order to focus our efforts and our resources on our ongoing development of Vicineum for the treatment of high-risk NMIBC.
-We are also exploring collaborations for Vicineum, for the treatment of SCCHN, and VB6-845d, and SCCHN, and VB6-845d.
-ETA, exotoxin A; IO, immuno-oncology agent
+We have deferred further development of Vicineum, for the treatment of squamous cell carcinoma of the head and neck (SCCHN), and VB6-845d in order to focus our efforts and resources on our ongoing development of Vicineum for the treatment of high-risk NMIBC.
+We are also exploring collaborations for Vicineum, for the treatment of SCCHN, and VB6-845d.

+ETA, exotoxin A: IO, immuno-oncology agent